 After the Parent Applies

-- After applying and being approved for a Direct PLUS loan, the Student Financial Aid Office will review the student’s account.
-If eligible, the PLUS loan will be awarded based on the parent borrower’s request amount not to exceed the maximum calculated eligibility.
+- After applies and is approved for a Direct PLUS loan, the Student Financial Aid Office will review the student’s account.
+If eligible, the PLUS loan will be awarded based on the parent borrower’s request amount, not to exceed the maximum calculated eligibility.

 - Once the student begins enrollment for the term the PLUS is awarded and we re-confirm eligibility, the funds will be posted to the student’s account at the Bursar's Office.
 Parent PLUS funds are always applied/re-applied towards the student's charges.
 If the Parent PLUS proceeds exceed the student's charges, the university's Bursar's Office will mail a check to the parent’s current mailing address.